 The first problem, \textit{mo-halfcheetah-v4} (Figure~\ref{fig:mo-cheetah}), presents a multi-objective adaptation of the well-known Mujoco problems~\cite{todorov_mujoco_2012}.
 In this scenario, the agent takes control of a bipedal robot and aims to mimic the running behavior of a cheetah.
 The agent's objectives in this environment involve simultaneously maximizing its speed and minimizing its energy consumption.
 Unlike the original Mujoco implementation, which relies on a weighted sum with hard-coded weights to transform the problem into a single-objective MDP, the multi-objective version treats both objectives independently.
 Thus, it allows learning various trade-offs for each of these two objectives.

 The second problem of interest is referred to as \textit{deep-sea-treasure-concave-v0} (Figure~\ref{fig:dst_concave}), wherein the agent assumes control of a submarine navigating through a grid-world environment~\shortcite{vamplew_empirical_2011}.
-In this task, the goal of the agent is to collect one of the treasures located at the seabed while endeavoring to minimize the time spent on travel.
+In this task, the agent's goal is to collect one of the treasures located on the seabed while striving to minimize the time spent traveling.
 The rewards for collecting treasures are directly proportional to their distance from the starting point, resulting in conflicting objectives.
 This benchmark problem holds particular significance due to the presence of a known PF that exhibits a concave shape.
-This concavity poses a challenge for MORL methods relying on linear scalarization when the user's objective is to derive a deterministic policy, as discussed in Section~\ref{sec:scalarization_morld}.
+This concavity poses a challenge for MORL methods that rely on linear scalarization when the user's objective is to derive a deterministic policy, as discussed in Section~\ref{sec:scalarization_morld}.